metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Lovely gutsy move from the Lions, pooch kicking the ball on their first kick-off.

 First touchdown came courtesy of the Rams too eagerly blitzing Goff on a long third-down.
 It wasn't just a blitz, but a jailbreak one.
 Detroit, perhaps anticipating this, set up a halfback screen.
-A cover-zero blitz against a screen to a runner generally doesn't bode well for the defense.
+A cover-zero blitz against a screen to a runner didn't bode well for the defense in this particular instance.